 Cheating and lying are unacceptable at Le Moyne as stated clearly under "Academic Standards" in the Student Handbook.
 Plagiarism or cheating in any form is simply wrong.
 Please reread the section on "Academic Standards" in the Student Handbook to review what is meant by these terms.

 Recall that plagiarism involves the submission of any thoughts or formulations of other people without their being cited or given credit for those thoughts/formulations.
 For this reason, in any written materials submitted to me:

-other students and I have an expectation that classroom
+students and I have an expectation that classroom

 discussions and presentations are meant only for class

 participants.
 We also have a reasonable expectation that

 students and the instructor will respect each others'

 confidentiality about personal matters discussed in